ruppinlab/tcga-wgs-kraken-microbial-quant/README.md

 ## Prerequisites

-The project was developed under GNU Linux and MacOS and assumes the use of a Unix command line shell.
+The project was developed under GNU Linux and MacOS X and assumes the use of a Unix command line shell.
 Both Linux and MacOS provide a command line shell by default.
 Other needed tools will be installed by the instructions below.